kamu-data/kamu-node/adr/0002-traffic-routing.md

   - We are likely to grow beyond one region
   - May need to route/restrict traffic based on geolocation/geofencing
 - **Load balancing & Failover**
-  - When one region is in trouble we should be able to redirect traffic to the health one
+  - When one region is in trouble, we should be able to redirect traffic to the health one
 - **Blue/Green Deployments**
   - Should be able to do smooth automated gradual rollouts and roll-backs of backend versions
 - **Traffic prioritization**